Frequently Asked Questions

-Candidates will learn of their final acceptance following the district interviews in April.
-A candidate will receive final acceptance to the Arkansas Academy after receiving and signing a contract with a partner district.
+Candidates who do not currently teach in an Academy partner district will learn of their final acceptance following the in-person district interviews in May.
+An out-of-district candidate will receive final acceptance to the Arkansas Academy after receiving and signing a contract with a partner district.

 What can I expect from my interview with school districts?

 After receiving conditional acceptance from the Arkansas Academy, you will be invited to interview with school districts’ staff members.
 You may interview with district HR staff, principals, assistant principals, or a combination of these individuals.
 School district staff will share more about their district and ask questions to determine if you are a good fit to work in their district.
 You district interview is a great opportunity to ask questions about living and working in Arkansas.

 If I am not admitted to the Academy, can I apply again?

 Applicants may not apply more than once during the same academic year, but we encourage you to apply again the next year.
 Our selection standards can provide a great opportunity to reflect on your strengths and weaknesses and qualifications for our program.

 How can I learn more about applying for admission to the University of Arkansas Graduate School?